MyUNiDAYS/StyleGuide/SCSS/README.md

 Use classnames whenever possible.
 Tag selectors are fine, but they lessen the reusability of your styles and could come at a small performance penalty.

+When you do need to use html tag selectors, try ensure they are nested within a class.

 ```
 // Bad
 > picture